-The oils in the seeds makes it quite sticky; wipe them out with your finger making absolutely certain the grinder is switched off.
+The oils in the seeds make it quite sticky; wipe them out with your finger, making absolutely certain the blender is switched off.

 Toss a couple tablespoons of your ground seeds and nuts into the baking tin.

-Add a teaspoon of sea salt and enough honey to get the yeast fermenting.
+Add a teaspoon of sea-salt and enough honey to get the yeast fermenting.

 Join the proverbial queen in her parlour and keep your raw honey for going on a slice of your vegan seed bread once it's baked; absolutely healthy and scrumptious.
 The glycemic index is low from all the added seeds and fat so you need not be concerned on that score.

-Pop the oven dish in your bread machine and switch it on to the five hour cycle.
+Pop the oven dish in your bread machine and switch it on to the five-hour cycle.
 Anything shorter will not produce a decent texture.

-It's a good moment to do a quick check.
+It is a good moment to do a quick check.
 Is the paddle in place?
 Have you remembered the yeast and flour, salt, honey and water?
 And of course you haven't forgotten your mixture that makes your vegan seed bread unique.

 There's a little compromise to consider when making your vegan seed bread.
 If you bake daily, then add a little less water for the perfectly risen loaf.